mulraj/GetAndCleanData/README.md

 	# replace activity column by descriptive activity names from labels read above
 	   xFinal <- mutate(xFinal, activity = activityLable[activity,2])

-Create new data table grouped by subject and activity and average of each column
+Create new data table grouped by subject and activity and average of each column and save to file

 <!-- -->
 	xAvg <- xFinal %>% group_by(subject, activity) %>% summarize_each(c("mean"))